wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 ### Step 1: Add imports to SplashScreen

-To access screen constants and the shared state setter function, we need to import `SCREENS` and the `useGame` hook.
+Import the tools you'll need to navigate to the game screen.

 ```javascript
 // Add these two imports